fcorti/pentaho-dashboard-project/src/app/pentaho-dashboard/README.md

 The package contains:

-* The `adf-pentaho-dashboard` component, used to render a Pentaho CDE dashboard in an Angular page.
-The `adf-pentaho-dashboard` component uses the `adf-pentaho-service`.
+* The `pentaho-dashboard` component, used to render a Pentaho CDE dashboard in an Angular page.
+The `pentaho-dashboard` component uses the `pentaho-dashboard` services.
-* The `adf-pentaho-service`, used as library to collect all the available services useful for the package.
+* The `pentaho-dashboard` services, used as library to collect all the available services useful for the package.